What are the post-operative instructions?

 - If any of the following conditions occur please contact your private veterinarian or MASH immediately:

-- Loss of appetite for more than two days.
+- Loss of appetite for more than one day.

 - Refusal to drink water for more than 24 hours.

 - MASH cannot reimburse you for veterinary care.